 Our team of qualified consultants have vast experience of tree management within the planning system, bringing enviable results in balancing tree retention with the need to optimise the value of a site and providing innovative solutions to technical problems.
-We sustain long-term, close working relationships with local authority tree officers, ensuring that negotiations are completed quickly and with a minimum of fuss.
-Once your planning application is ready for submission, Cheshire Woodlands can provide a supporting Arboricultural Impact Assessment and deal with tree and landscape related condition compliance.
+We maintain long-term, close working relationships with local authority tree officers, ensuring that negotiations are completed quickly and with a minimum of fuss.
+Once your planning application is ready for submission, Cheshire Woodlands can provide a supporting Arboricultural Impact Assessment (AIA) and deal with tree and landscape related condition compliance with on-site guidance and site supervision.

 Cheshire Woodlands use of Quantified Tree Risk Assessment has proved invaluable.
 It has helped us to retain trees that were condemned by another advisor.
 They have used measurable data to provide us with a valid tree risk assessment.